A chronology of key events:

 1991 - Begum Khaleda Zia, widow of President Ziaur Rahman, becomes prime minister, shifts power away from presidency.

 1996 - Awami League returns to power under with Sheikh Hasina Wajed, the daughter of Sheikh Mujibur Rahman.

 1998 - Two-thirds of the country devastated by the worst floods ever.
 Fifteen former army officers sentenced to death for involvement in assassination of President Mujibur Rahman in 1975.

 2001 October - Khaleda Zia's Nationalist Party takes power in coalition government.

 2002 March - Government introduces law making acid attacks punishable by death amid public anger over escalating violence against women.

 2004 May - Parliament amends constitution to reserve 45 seats for female MPs.

-2007 April - Sheikh Hasina is charged with murder.
-Begum Khaleda Zia is under virtual house arrest.
-Several other politicians are held in an anti-corruption drive.
+2007 April - Sheikh Hasina is charged with murder and Begum Khaleda Zia is placed under virtual house arrest in clampdown by caretaker government after a year of violent political unrest.

 2008 December - General elections: Awami League captures more than 250 of 300 seats in parliament.
 Sheikh Hasina is sworn in as prime minister in January.